 Dean Brig of Edinburgh; Mrs. Crotty's Reel; Wind That Shakes The Barley

-In mid-September we learned that the show with Bríd & Tony will be our last concert in the Coatesville Cultural Society building, which has been sold as part of the renewal project planned for this part of Coatesville.
-We knew it was coming but we're still in shock and more than a little sad, after 13 years of partnering with the wonderful folks at the Cultural Society.
-While the future is a bit uncertain, we aren't ready to quit yet as we explore new options, put out feelers and cast about for a suitable new venue.
-We'll certainly keep you, our good friends, informed of all new developments, and we're grateful for the encouragement you've given us --- some of you since our first show in the fall of 2004 with Galway master flute player Mike Rafferty (RIP).
+ANOTHER HOUSE CONCERT: In mid-September we learned that the show with Bríd & Tony would have to be our last one in the Coatesville Cultural Society building, which has been sold as part of the renewal project planned for this part of Coatesville.
+But for various reasons (having to do with the comfort of the performers & the audience) we've decided to forego a "last night at the Cultural Society" and proceed with plans for another house concert on S. Westbourne Road in West Chester, PA.
+We're more than a little sad after 13 years of partnering with the wonderful folks at the Coatesville Cultural Society.
+But while the future is a bit uncertain, we aren't ready to quit yet as we explore new options, put out feelers and cast about for a suitable new venue.
+We'll certainly keep everyone informed of all new developments, and we're grateful for the encouragement you've given us.
 Thank you for your support of Irish Traditional Music and the Coatesville Traditional Irish Music Series.